 “You can’t have water hauled in for 5,000 cows.
 And if you don’t have well water, you can’t cool the milk.
-So then you have all of this milk that you can’t use.”Mark Putra, ex-Wisconsin Department of Natural Resources, now Water Consultant to Diaries
+So then you have all of this milk that you can’t use.”Mark Putra, ex-Wisconsin Department of Natural Resources, now Water Consultant to Dairies

 When you’re running a large-scale dairy farm, suddenly running out of water is not an option.
 Access to large amounts of hydration is the lifeblood of a farm’s operation –– from providing water for livestock to irrigation.